Move on or fight on: Americans remain sorely divided as Biden’s quest for unity begins

 That’s how Nate McBride, a 27-year-old salesman in Columbus, Ohio, thinks about Trump’s second impeachment and the country’s need to address its problems.

-McBride is the ultimate swing voter — he cast ballots for Republican John McCain in 2008, Democrat Barack Obama in 2012, Trump in 2016 and Biden in 2020.
+McBride is the ultimate swing voter — he supported Republican John McCain in 2008, Democrat Barack Obama in 2012, Trump in 2016 and Biden in 2020.
 Now, even though he says Trump created terrible division and “got all those people to storm the Capitol” and that “everybody should be accountable for their actions,” he has concluded that it’s time to move on.

 “We need to restore balance in the country,” he said.
 “You kind of want to say, ‘Let him go, let him ride off into the sunset.
 Let it be over with.’ ”